 National Forest Lands (outside of WMAs)

 Hogs may be taken with archery equipment during archery deer season, with deer weapons during firearms deer season, with turkey weapons during turkey season and with small game weapons during small game season.
 Feral hogs may be hunted with dogs with appropriate weapons restrictions while training dogs during dates when training season coincides with small game or turkey season.
-See Specialty Hunts on WMA & Federal Areas for dog training seasons and rules.
+See Dogs & Dog Training for dog training seasons and rules.
 No limit.
 No night hunting.
 No hunting over bait.
 Hunting license requirements must be met.
 Hunter orange is required during firearms and primitive weapons deer seasons.

 Transporting & Release

-It is illegal to release any trapped or transported live feral hogs into any area that is not fenced to prevent escape of such feral hog.
-Any persons convicted of the release of live feral hogs in violation of established laws and regulations may be subject to revocation of hunting privileges for up to three years.
-Transport and possession of live feral hogs are regulated by Georgia Department of Agriculture, contact the Animal Industry Division at 404-656-3671 for more information.
+It is unlawful to transport a live feral hog without a permit from Georgia Department of Agriculture (GDA).
+Feral hogs captured alive by a person without a valid GDA permit must be killed prior to transport.
+Release of any live feral hogs into an area that is not fenced is prohibited.
+Any persons convicted of the transport or release of live feral hogs in violation of established laws and regulations may be subject to revocation of hunting privileges for up to three years and a fine up to $5,000.00, but not less than $1,500.00.
+Transport and possession of live feral hogs are regulated by GDA, contact the Animal Industry Division at 404-656-3671 for more information.